Ski Portillo

 - Chile

 There is nothing else like Portillo.
-A single canary-yellow hotel sits beside Laguna del Inca on the highway to Mendoza, surrounded by the Tres Hermanos peaks.
-The mountain runs on a fixed weekly arrival cycle — guests check in Saturday and ski together for seven days.
-The slingshot lifts up the steep faces are unique in world skiing.
+A single canary-yellow hotel sits beside Laguna del Inca on the highway toward Mendoza, surrounded by the Tres Hermanos peaks.
+The mountain runs on a fixed weekly arrival cycle, guests check in Saturday and ski together for seven days.
+The slingshot lifts (va-et-vient) up the steep faces are unique in world skiing.
+National ski teams have trained here for decades.

 - Single hotel, weekly Saturday-to-Saturday cycle